-Meanwhile, pour half a can of chopped tomatoes to a small saucepan over medium heat.
+Meanwhile, pour the chopped tomatoes and tomato paste into a small saucepan over medium heat.
 Add the rest of the Italian seasoning, plus salt and pepper.
-Simmer for about 10 minutes, or until it is slightly reduced and no longer watery.
+Simmer for about 10 minutes, or until it is slightly reduced.

 Add all the other ingredients (mushroom, onion, bell pepper, pepperoni, and cheese) to a casserole dish.
 When the sausage is done, add it to the mix.
 Then add the tomato sauce over the top and stir it all up.

 Add additional mozzarella cheese to the top and bake for 25 minutes on 350 degrees F.

 When the casserole comes out of the oven, the cheese is bubbling, the flavors have all melded together, and it smells so good.
 You won’t be able to wait to dig into it.